How to Get a Kentucky Alcohol Server License: Updated Guide

 1. Confusion Between a License and Certification

 Many people think they need a "bartending license."
-In reality, servers must complete a Kentucky-approved training program instead of obtaining a physical license.
+In reality, servers must complete a government-approved certification program particularly in local jurisdictions within Kentucky that require it.

 Solution: Enroll in an approved course to get your certification.